In this guide

-Bottom line: Polymarket remains technically accessible to UK residents but occupies an uncertain regulatory landscape.
-British traders can participate through crypto wallets without geographic restrictions.
-Tax implications: profits face potential Income Tax (20–45%) or CGT (18–24%) depending on classification.
-PolyGram delivers a UK-tailored platform connected to the identical Polymarket order book.
+Bottom line: Polymarket remains technically accessible to UK residents but exists within an uncertain regulatory landscape.
+British traders can access the platform through crypto wallets without geographic restrictions.
+Tax implications: gains are likely subject to either Income Tax (20–45%) or CGT (18–24%).
+PolyGram delivers a UK-tailored experience built on the same Polymarket order book.

-Within the context of UK prediction markets, Polymarket occupies a distinctive regulatory space.
-The UK Gambling Commission (UKGC) has neither formally authorised nor explicitly barred Polymarket.
-Because the platform operates through blockchain-based crypto wallets and decentralised smart contracts—rather than conventional GBP payment channels—it circumvents the regulatory apparatus that oversees conventional betting operators such as Betfair and Smarkets.
+Within the UK prediction market ecosystem, Polymarket occupies a distinctive regulatory space.
+The UK Gambling Commission (UKGC) has neither formally authorised nor explicitly prohibited Polymarket.
+Because the platform functions through blockchain wallets and decentralised smart contracts rather than conventional GBP payment channels, it circumvents the regulatory structures applied to established operators such as Betfair and Smarkets.

 Is Polymarket Legal in the UK?

-Polymarket lacks formal UKGC authorisation.
-Nevertheless, it remains unambiguously unlawful for UK participants.
-Critical regulatory considerations include:
+Polymarket lacks UKGC authorisation.
+Nonetheless, it remains unambiguously unlawful for UK residents.
+The principal regulatory considerations include:

-- Cryptocurrency-only funding — Polymarket exclusively accepts USDC on Polygon, a digital asset rather than a fiat currency regulated under the Gambling Act 2005
+- Crypto-only settlement — Polymarket accepts exclusively USDC on Polygon, a digital asset rather than a regulated payment instrument under the Gambling Act 2005

-- FCA perspective: Digital assets fall under the Financial Services and Markets Act 2023, though prediction market contracts remain outside explicit regulatory scope
+- FCA framework: Digital assets fall under the Financial Services and Markets Act 2023, though prediction market instruments remain unspecified

-- UKGC guidance: No formal statement addressing Polymarket specifically as of May 2026
+- UKGC guidance: No formal statement regarding Polymarket has been issued as of May 2026

 Depositing into Polymarket from the UK